tensorwerk/hangar-py/docs/concepts.rst

 it's local disk!
 These ``partial fetch`` / ``partial clone`` operations can materialize any desired data, whether it be for a few records at the head branch, for all data in a commit, or for the entire historical data.
-A future release will even include the ability to stream data directly to a hangar checkout and materialize the data in memory without having to save it to disk at all!
+A future release will even include the ability to stream data directly to a Hangar checkout and materialize the data in memory without having to save it to disk at all!

-More importantly: **Since Bookkeeping describes all history, merging can be performed between branches which may contain partial (or even no) actual data**.
-Aka.
-You don't need data on disk to merge changes into it.
-It's an odd concept which will be explained more in depth in the future.
+More importantly: **Since Bookkeeping describes all history, merging can be performed between branches which may contain partial (or even no) actual data.** Aka **you don't need data on disk to merge changes into it.** It's an odd concept which will be explained more in depth in the future.

 ..note ::